 Ben Popkin

-Ben Popkin (He/Him) is a sophomore at Syracuse with a double major in Political Science and Philosophy with a focus on metaphysics.
-Ben is a previous contributer to Aurantium, now working on the editing team.
+Ben Popkin (He/Him) is a rising senior at Syracuse with a double major in Political Science and Philosophy with a focus on metaphysics.
+Ben is a previous contributer to Aurantium, now Head Editor as well as current President of Philosophy Club.

 Téa Sklar